-Why Grey's Anatomy Brought Back T.R.
-Knight as George - E!
+Grey's Anatomy's T.R.
+Knight Opens Up About Getting "Closure" for George - E!
 Online

-Grey's Anatomy continues to pull out all the stops with its familiar faces returning to visit Meredith (Ellen Pompeo) on the beach.
+Grey's Anatomy continues to pull out all the stops with its familiar faces joining Meredith Grey (Ellen Pompeo) on the sand.

 After the long-running ABC medical drama kicked off season 17 last month with Patrick Dempsey's stunning return as Derek "McDreamy" Shepherd, it wasn't done with the surprises.
 On the Thursday, Dec.
 3 episode, T.R.
-Knight returned as Meredith's close pal George O'Malley, who died in the season 5 finale that aired in 2009.
+Knight was back as Meredith's close pal George O'Malley, who died in the season 5 finale that ran in 2009.

 In a Deadline interview that published after this week's episode aired, Knight joined showrunner and executive producer Krista Vernoff to explain how the episode came to be.